thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 - by automatically passing large arguments indirectly without copying them, where possible.

-It is not feasible to automatically map C++ const references to Swift-specific indirections like class types, because that would require changing the memory layout through non-trivial bridging.
+It is not feasible to automatically map C++ const references to Codira-specific indirections like class types, because that would require changing the memory layout through non-trivial bridging.

 **Option 1: Import `const T&` as `UnsafePointer<T>`.**

-We can easily map C++ const references in function parameters to `UnsafePointer<T>` in Swift, however, the resulting APIs will not look idiomatic.
-They will be usable from Swift, because Swift code can make an unsafe pointer with the `&` operator, however, it can only be applied to mutable storage locations.
-Therefore, more variables will be mutable in Swift than necessary.
+We can easily map C++ const references in function parameters to `UnsafePointer<T>` in Codira, however, the resulting APIs will not look idiomatic.
+They will be usable from Codira, because Codira code can make an unsafe pointer with the `&` operator, however, it can only be applied to mutable storage locations.
+Therefore, more variables will be mutable in Codira than necessary.
 Furthermore, to make some values mutable, the code will need to make a copy that will be stored in a mutable variable -- defeating the point of the C++ API taking a const reference.